lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 //      { suggestion: 'zen art', terms: [ 'zen', 'art' ], score: 1.21313 } ]
 ```

-To see it in action, here is a small demo application to play with, and
+Here is a small demo application to play with, and experiment with different
-to experiment with different options:
+options:

 <iframe src='https://lucaong.github.io/minisearch/examples/'
 style='border: none; background: #fafafa; box-shadow: 0 1px 5px rgba(0, 0, 0, 0.5);
 border-radius: 5px; width: 100%; height: 440px; margin: 1em 0;'></iframe>

-As you can test in the demo, the **~5000 songs** are indexed client-side upon
+As can be tested in the demo, the **~5000 songs** are indexed client-side upon
 each page load in a fraction of a second, and the search happens in **real
 time** as the user types, with no detectable latency.

-In the following part of this blog post, I would like to tell a bit more about
+In the following part of this blog post, I will tell a bit more about the
-the background story behing this library, and the specifics of its
+background story behing this library, and the specifics of its implementation.
-implementation.

 ## Why would I ever implement a search engine client-side

-Recently, for a web application I was working, I needed to allow users to search
+Recently, for a web application I was working on, I needed to allow users to
-for products in the inventory of several resellers.
-Each of these resellers
+search for products in the inventory of several resellers.
+Each of these
-typically offers a few thousands of products.
-The app needed to offer advanced
+resellers typically offers a few thousands of products.
+The app needed to offer
-fulltext features like **fuzzy match** (finding results also when a term does
+advanced fulltext features like **fuzzy match** (finding results also when a
-not match exactly, for example due to a mispell), **prefix search** (searching
+term does not match exactly, for example due to a mispell), **prefix search**
-for the initial part of a term should already yield results before the whole
+(searching for the initial part of a term should already yield results before
-word is typed in), and proper **ranking of results** (more relevant results
+the whole word is typed in), and proper **ranking of results** (more relevant
-should appear first).
+results should appear first).

 Normally, for such use cases, a search engine like **Solr** or **ElasticSearch**
 would be the obvious choice.
 The challenge though, was to make the search